Smartproxy/Selenium/ruby/README.md

 ### Disclaimer

 Selenium is a browser automation tool.
-This particular repository only covers Selenium setup for Ruby based programming language.
+This particular repository only covers Selenium setup for the Ruby programming language.

-To continue further development with this tool, make sure to read their [documentation](https://ruby-doc.org/).
+To continue further development with this tool, read the official Selenium [documentation](https://ruby-doc.org/).

-*Unfortunately, Selenium itself does not support `username:password` authentication for `HTTP/HTTPs` proxies, thus you will need to have your IP whitelisted.*
+*Unfortunately, Selenium itself doesn't support `username:password` authentication for `HTTP/HTTPs` proxies; therefore, you'll need to have your IP whitelisted.*

-You can do that by following guidlines listed [here](https://help.smartproxy.com/docs/proxy-authentication).
+You can do that by following the guidelines listed [here](https://help.smartproxy.com/docs/proxy-authentication).

 ### Prerequisites